Bath Bomb Recipe

 Tips when making your Bath Bombs

-The dry ingredients are measured out and added to the cocoa butter.
-This mixture should be blended well and once its blended will look a little on the soupy side.
-I sometimes find I have to add a little drop more of cocoa butter or maybe a little more baking soda to get the right consistency.
+This mixture should be blended well and once it’s blended it will look a little on the soupy side.
+I sometimes find I have to add a few more drops of cocoa butter or maybe a little more baking soda to get the right consistency.
 Every batch can be a little different.

 #handmadesoap #naturalsoap #makingsoapnaturally #soapmaking #soapmaking #soaps #artisansoap #bathandbody #cpsoap #coldprocesssoap #etsy #soapbase #soapcrafter #soapmaker #soaping #soapcrafting #soaphandmade #soap #giftidea #christmas #barsoap #handmadesoap #natural #organic #skincare #coldprocess #soapsupplies